juice-shop/pwning-juice-shop/appendix/README.md

 5. You now know that the KeePass file is protected with **only a key file** instead of a password!
-6. The key file must be something the support team has access to from everywhere - how else would they achueve 24/7?
+6. The key file must be something the support team has access to from everywhere - how else would they achieve 24/7?
 7. Download the application logo
    <http://localhost:3000/public/images/JuiceShop_Logo.svg> and use it
    as a key file to unlock the KeePass database.